YifanTong02/Term-Paper1/README.md

 ## Overview

-This repo is for reproducing the research project of "Understanding The Toronto Shelter System Flow Pattern--A Preliminary Analysis."
+This repo is for reproducing the research project of "Understanding The Toronto Shelter System Flow Pattern-A Preliminary Analysis."
 The project is submitted as a course project to University of Toronto.
 The project analyzes the composition and trend for shelter seekers and disucsses the potential policy implications.

 ## File Structure